-PATIENT CARE TECHNICIAN (DIPLOMA)

-HEALTH SCIENCES - PATIENT CARE TECHNICIAN (ASSOCIATE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY
+PATIENT CARE TECHNICIAN (DIPLOMA) HEALTH SCIENCES - PATIENT CARE TECHNICIAN (ASSOCIATE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY

-Background Check: A satisfactory Level II background check is required by the eighth calendar day after the start.
+Background Check: A satisfactory Level II background check is required.
 UMA generally uses the Agency for Health Care Administration (AHCA)'s background eligibility requirements to screen background checks at the point of admission.
+All eligibility decisions are made prior to the last day of the student's provisional enrollment period.
 Another background check will be run toward the end of the didactic/laboratory portion of the program prior to externship.
 Students who do not pass either background check may be cancelled/withdrawn from the program.